malrepos/Assignment---Module-06/README.md

 The focus of this project is to use python visualization tools in order to plot data.

-Visualizing data can be an invauable tool to make sense of data and to communicate the story the numerical data is telling, but in a more appealing and potentially more easily understandable way.
+Visualizing data can be an invauable tool to make sense of data and to communicate the story in a more appealing and potentially more easily understandable way.

-Visualized data has the potential to present data in a clear, succinct way, allowing the viewer to get the most important facts and tends almost immediately.
+Visualized data has the potential to present data in a clear, succinct way, allowing the viewer to get the most important facts and trends from the data almost immediately.

 In order to produce more interactive plots I have used hvplot (HoloViews) instead of matplotlib.